hyperledger/besu/docs/Permissions/Permissioning-Overview.md

 Nodes and accounts outside those specified are prevented from participating.
 Permissioned networks can have node permissioning enabled, account permissioning enabled, or both.

+!!! note
+    In peer-to-peer networks, node-level permissions can be used to enforce rules on nodes you control.
+    With node-level permissions only, it is still possible a bad actor could violate network governance and act as a proxy to other nodes.

 ![Node Permissioning](../images/node-permissioning-bad-actor.png)

 ![Account Permissioning](../images/account-permissioning.png)